-"A 'processor' means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller."
+"A 'processor' means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller."23 v.
+What are the responsibilities of the data controller?

-In the case of an Interreg Euro-MED project, the data control and process are compulsory requirements and should be taken on by the same partner who will be then the "Data controller"; any partner falling under the definition of "data controller" and "data processor" established by the regulation can be considered as such.
+In the case of an Interreg Euro-MED project, the data control and process are compulsory requirements232 and should be taken on by the same partner who will be then the "Data controller"; any partner falling under the definition of "data controller" and "data processor" established by the regulation can be considered as such.